btcpayserver/btcpayserver-doc/docs/Deployment/DreamlabNetwork.md

 ## 5. Welcome to your BTCPay Server dashboard

 You are now inside your new BTCPay Server.
-It shows in the dashboard that you've created a store and that Lightning Network has been set up.
 The bitcoin wallet is still missing.
 You can follow along in [this wallet setup guide](../WalletSetup.md)

 :::tip